feathersjs/docs/api/client/socketio.md

 ### socketio(socket, options)

-Initialize the Socket.io client using a given socket and the given options.
+Initialize the Socket.io client with the specified socket and options.

 Options can be: